whyboris/utilitarianism.net/content/utilitarianism-and-practical-ethics.md

 > **Strong longtermism is the view that the most important determinant of the value of our actions today is how those actions affect the very long-run future.**

 Strong longtermism is implied by most plausible forms of utilitarianism[^17] if we assume that some of our actions can meaningfully affect the long-term future and that we can estimate which effects are positive and which negative.
-For example, there are risks to the continued survival of the human race, including from nuclear war, extreme climate change, man-made pathogens, and artificial general intelligence.[^18] If we believe that the continued survival of the human race is positive in value, then reducing the risk of human extinction is a way of positively influencing the very long-run future.[^19] A discussion of longtermism would go beyond the scope of this chapter, but to learn more, we recommend reading this [academic paper](https://globalprioritiesinstitute.org/wp-content/uploads/2019/Greaves_MacAskill_The_Case_for_Strong_Longtermism.pdf).[^20]
+For example, there are risks to the continued survival of the human race, including from nuclear war, extreme climate change, man-made pathogens, and artificial general intelligence.[^18] If we believe that the continued survival of the human race is positive in value, then reducing the risk of human extinction is a way of positively influencing the very long-run future.[^19] A discussion of longtermism would go beyond the scope of this chapter, but to learn more, we recommend reading The Case for Strong Longtermism.[^20]

 ## Respecting Commonsense Moral Norms